Gloria-2001/Vuejs-Projects/Project 5/README.md

-# quiz-game
+# Online-Store

 ## Project description
 ```
-This is a quiz game about mythology where the questions are taken from the API OpenDB.
+This is a simple online store where the user gets to add or remove items from
-The user is going to be competing against the computer, and the points will be shown in the scoreboard.
+the bag and modify the quantity he's going to buy.
+The "check" is shown in the
+"Shopping Bag" view.
+In addition, the items in the bag are store in Local Storage.
+It may be similar to Project 1, but this uses Vuex
 ```

 ## Project setup